The Unitarian Universalist Congregation of Petoskey

-The Building Future CommitteeThe Building Future Committee is in exploratory talks with the folks at the Oden Community Center as to how that building could be a year round home for UUCOP.
+The Building Future CommitteeThe Building Future Committee is working hard investigating options in an effort to find a year round home for UUCOP.

 Services Guide Available

 The board has developed a Services Guide to assist leaders in creating their services.
 The guide is available at the following link.
 It includes a possible order of service, suggested readings for Chalice lighting, Chalice extinguishing, and much more.

 Our newly re-elected officers for 2013-14 are from left to right, Gary Nitz treasurer; Pan Godchaux, President; Kim Nowack, Vice President; Patricia Hartlep, Secretary; and April Myers, Program.